-I can only imagine the recipes I could post if my brothers and sisters lived near me (to help)!
+I can only imagine the recipes I could post if my brothers and sisters lived near me.
 I talk with them a lot about what would make a good recipe.
-This recipe for Bacon-Sweet Potato Tots with Maple-Mustard Dip was the result of a phone conversation with my brother, John.
+This recipe for Bacon-Sweet Potato Tots with Maple Mustard Dip was the result of a phone conversation with my brother, John.
 So good!

-We seem to end up chatting on the phone with each other while at least one of us is cooking.
-Last week it was John who was whipping something up during our call.
+My brother and I seem to end up chatting on the phone with each other while at least one of us is cooking.
+Last week it was John who was whipping up something during our call.
 I think he might have been using the last of whatever he had picked from his garden.

-For some reason we started talking about sweet potatoes, and with a little back and forth, we came up with the general idea for this recipe for Bacon-Sweet Potato Tots with Maple-Mustard Dip.
+He and I started talking about sweet potatoes and with a little back and forth, we came up with the general idea for this recipe for Bacon-Sweet Potato Tots with Maple Mustard Dip.

 Apple and Sweet Potato Pastry Braids